njboxerfan/location-Trivia-API-ios-004/README.md

         NSLog(@"Fail");
     }];
   ```
+  4. Now Add the Update functionality
-  4. Implement [swipe to deelte](http://stackoverflow.com/questions/3309484/uitableviewcell-show-delete-button-on-swipe) for each location.
+  5. Implement [swipe to deelte](http://stackoverflow.com/questions/3309484/uitableviewcell-show-delete-button-on-swipe) for each location.